Warehouse contingency plans: You hope you’ll never need them; but without one, you’re stuck.

 —

-We know that times are tough right now, so whatever your supply chain needs, Legacy SCS is here to help.
+When times get tough for your supply chain, Legacy SCS is here to help.
 Don’t hesitate to contact us with any questions you might have about warehouse contingency planning, or if you’d like to learn about any of our third-party logistics services or solutions.

 + Read more